Ikhwan raids on Transjordan

-Background
+Ikhwan raid on Amarah

 With the defeat of the Hashemites in the Nejd–Hejaz War of 1919, and a failure to establish a Hashemite domain over the region of Syria, the British hoped to secure Transjordan and Iraq as Hashemite kingdoms, and did put a significant effort into securing them from external and internal threats.
 The military assistance of the British to Emir Abdullah I of Jordan helped to suppress a local rebellion at Kura and a later rebellion by Sultan Adwan in 1921 and 1923, respectively.
 They also played a crucial role in the major invasions by the Wahhabi tribesmen of Najd (the Ikhwan).
 While Transjordan experienced internal stability during 1922–1923, a new external threat emerged from the southeast of the country.
 The Wahhabi Ikhwan movement, supported by King Ibn Saud as a tool of territorial expansion, advanced northwards and westwards and arrived at the undemarcated borders of Transjordan in the summer of 1922.
 The Ikhwan were a cross-tribal striking force, whose religious fervour combined with the support of the King proved too strong a military challenge for the Arabian tribes.
 The Wahhabi threat brought forward a merger of interests between the nomadic tribes within Transjordan and the Transjordanian government, and for the first time since its establishment the latter was in a more balanced position vis-à-vis these tribes.